samreenanjum/CTMC/README.md

 ## Challenge

-We are hosting a challenge at the Computer Vision for Microscopy Images (CVMI) workshop at CVPR 2021.
+We will be hosting a challenge at the Computer Vision for Microscopy Images (CVMI) workshop at CVPR 2021.
 Details coming soon.

 ## Contact